 A relatively limited number of customers account for a large percentage of our net sales.
-During 2013, ten customers, who purchase either directly from us or through third party distributors, collectively accounted for more than 67% of our net sales.
-Wal-Mart (which purchases through a distributor) and Kroger (which purchases directly from us) each accounted for more than 10% of our net sales during 2013.
+During 2013, ten customers collectively accounted for more than 67% of our net sales.
+Wal-Mart and Kroger accounted for approximately 22% and 11%, respectively, of our net sales during 2013.
 These percentages may increase if there is consolidation among retailers or if mass merchandisers grow disproportionately to their competition.
-We expect that a significant portion of our revenues will continue to be derived from a small number of customers; however, these customers may not continue to purchase our products in the same quantities as they have in the past.
+We expect that a significant portion of our revenues will continue to be derived from a small number of customers; however, there can be no assurance that these customers will continue to purchase our products in the same quantities as they have in the past.
 Our customers are generally not contractually obligated to purchase from us.
 Changes in our customers' strategies, including a reduction in the number of brands they carry, shipping strategies, a shift of shelf space to or increased emphasis on private label products (including "store brands"), a reduction in shelf space for pet food items or a reduction in the space allocated for our Freshpet Fridges may adversely affect our sales.
 Requirements that may be imposed on us by our customers, such as sustainability, inventory management or product specification requirements, may have an adverse effect on our results of operations.
 Additionally, especially during economic downturns, our customers may face financial difficulties, bankruptcy or other business disruptions that may impact their operations and their purchases from us and may affect their ability to pay us for products purchased from us.
 Customers may grow their inventory in anticipation of a price increase, or in anticipation of, or during, our promotional events, which typically provide for reduced prices during a specified time or other customer or consumer incentives.
 To the extent customers seek to reduce their usual or customary inventory levels or change their practices regarding purchases in excess of consumer consumption, our sales and results of operations could be adversely impacted in that period.
 If our sales of products to one or more of our significant customers are reduced, this reduction could have a material adverse effect on our business, financial condition and results of operations.